daleao/sdv/ImmersiveValley/ImmersiveProfessions/README.md

 - NEW: [Quality Of Life](https://www.nexusmods.com/stardewvalley/mods/11296), which now hosts all balancing features previously from this mod, plus new ones.
 - NEW: [Aquarism](https://www.nexusmods.com/stardewvalley/mods/11288), which now hosts the old Fish Pond changes.﻿﻿
+- NEW: [Fellowship](https://www.nexusmods.com/stardewvalley/mods/11380), which hosts the ring rebalance﻿ changes suited for this mod's combat professions.
+- TBD: Arsenal, which will host rebalanced enchantments and weapons suited for this mod's combat professions.
+- NEW: [Surfdom](https://www.nexusmods.com/stardewvalley/mods/12547)﻿, which adds a simple tax mechanic compatible with the Conservationist perk.
 - [Advanced Casks](https://www.nexusmods.com/stardewvalley/mods/8413) (if you miss Oenologist profession perk).
 - [Artisan Valley](https://www.nexusmods.com/stardewvalley/mods/1926) (add variety to Artisan products and Producer).
 - [Slime Produce](https://www.nexusmods.com/stardewvalley/mods/7634) (make Slime ranching more interesting and profitable).